-- encourage employees to raise any concerns and report instances of Reportable Conduct (a) where there are reasonable grounds to support such action, without fear of intimidation, disadvantage or reprisal: - outline the mechanisms for the reporting and investigation of Reportable Conduct; (b) - outline the measures in place to protect a Whistleblower; and (c) - outline the special procedures and protections that apply to Whistleblowers under the Corporations Act and Taxation Administration Act in relation to reporting of possible breaches of the Corporations Legislation or misconduct in relation to the Company's tax affairs (as applicable).
+- (a) encourage individuals to raise any concerns and report instances of Reportable Conduct where there are reasonable grounds to support such action, without fear of intimidation, disadvantage or reprisal; - (b) outline the mechanisms for the reporting and investigation of Reportable Conduct; - (c) outline the measures in place to protect a Whistleblower; and - (d) outline the special procedures and protections that apply to Whistleblowers under the Corporations Act and Taxation Administration Act in relation to reporting of possible breaches of the Corporations Legislation or misconduct in relation to the Company's tax affairs (as applicable).
 Section (6) of this Policy summarises these procedures and protections.